 Which Donald Trump appeared on the floor of the House of Representatives on Feb.
 5?
 Was it the belligerent president who threatened “fire and fury” against North Korea?
 Or the anti-interventionist president who called the Iraq war a “big, fat mistake”?

 In this divisive and toxic political environment, it is rare for our political parties to agree on anything of substance – and even rarer for them to admit they agree.
 But here at FCNL, we are always looking for common ground that leads toward a world without war or the threat of war.

 The last few weeks have been a source of inspiration and hope.
 In a time when many of our government’s policies are moving us in the wrong direction, we’ve also seen the positive impact that faithful advocates like you can have.

-Washington, DC – The Friends Committee on National Legislation (FCNL) applauded the Senate for passing the Elie Wiesel Genocide and Atrocities Prevention Act (S.1158).
-Named after Holocaust survivor Elie Wiesel, the bill ensures the U.S. government is equipped with the most constructive and cost-effective tools to address the root causes of violent conflict.
+Washington, DC – The Friends Committee on National Legislation (FCNL) applauded both houses of Congress for passing the Elie Wiesel Genocide and Atrocities Prevention Act (S.1158) at the end of its final session.
+Named after Holocaust survivor Elie Wiesel, the bill ensures the U.S. government is equipped with the most constructive and cost-effective tools to address the root causes of violent conflict worldwide.